RenderKit/ospray/doc/api.md

 `OSP_FB_NORMAL`, and `OSP_FB_ALBEDO`, if present) and resets the accumulation counter `accumID`.

+If `OSP_FB_VARIANCE` is specified, an estimate of the variance of the last accumulated frame can be queried with

+    float ospGetVariance(OSPFrameBuffer);

+Note this value is only updated after synchronizing with `OSP_FRAME_FINISHED`, as further described in [asynchronous rendering].

 ### Pixel Operation {-}

 Pixel operations are functions that are applied to every pixel that